graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 At this point, we've successfully published our events to some external data source.
 Now we need to consume them.
 How that occurs is, again, implementation specific.
 Perhaps you run a background hosted service to watch for messages on an Azure Service Bus topic or perhaps you periodically pole a database table to look for new events.
 The ways in which data may be shared is endless.

 Once you rematerialize a `SubscriptionEvent` you need to let GraphQL know that it occurred. this is done using the `ISubscriptionEventRouter`.
-In general, you won't need to implement your own router, just inject it into your listener service then call `RaiseEvent` and GraphQL will take it from there.
+In general, you won't need to implement your own router, just inject it into your listener service then call `RaisePublishedEvent` and GraphQL will take it from there.

 ```csharp
  public class MyListenerService : BackgroundService